schmaustech/agent-installer-blog/README.md

 agent.iso
 ~~~

-With the image moved over to the hypervisor host I went ahead and ensured each virtual machine we are using (asus3-vm[1-3]) has the image set.
-Further the hosts are designed boot off the ISO if the disk is empty.
+With the image moved over, I logged into the hypervisor host and ensured each virtual machine we are using (asus3-vm[1-3]) has the image set.
+Further the hosts are designed boot off the ISO if the disk is blank.
 We can confirm everything is ready with the following output:

 ~~~bash
 # virsh list --all